NicolasJamar/migration-new-becode.org/README.md

 *NB : You may need the licence to activate.
 Check on 1Password, to copy/paste it.*

 Go to `Tools > Migrate DB Pro > Migrate`

 Select `Pull`.
 You'll need to link with the connection info of the DB online.

+> Before to go further, you must desactivate the migration of the plugins

 Then, connect to http://becode.org/wp-admin and go to `Tools > Migrate DB Pro > Settings` and copy the connection info.